 To quickly filter data with a specific value, right-click the value that you want to filter, then select Filter By Selection.
 To add a value to the filter as an additional condition, right-click the value and select Add to Filter.
 To clear all filtering, right-click any value in the grid and select Clear Filter.

-7.2.2 Create a Custom Panel Filter
+Create a Custom Panel Filter

-Note: To access the Panel Information Filter window, ensure operator accounts have Advanced Filtering privileges enabled.
+Note: To access the Panel Information Filter window, operator accounts must have Advanced Filtering privileges enabled.